SOCIAL MEDIA Best Practices

 Social media accounts must support and uphold the institution’s brand identity, integrity, and reputation.
 Their use must be professional, protect the reputation and brand of the university, align with university priorities, and comply with UF policies and applicable state and federal laws and regulations.

-The University of Florida social media policy provides guidance for employees using social media to communicate with audiences on matters concerning or impacting UF.
+The University of Florida’s social media policy guides employees using social media to communicate with audiences on matters concerning or impacting UF.

-When possible, hashtags should be used within the narrative of your sentence as opposed to at the end of your post copy and CamelCase hashtags so that screen readers can decipher them properly.
-More than two or three hashtags is usually unnecessary.
+When possible, hashtags should be used within the narrative of your sentence instead of at the end of your post copy.
+Use CamelCase hashtags so that screen readers can decipher them correctly.
+More than two or three hashtags are usually unnecessary.

 |#UF[last two digits of class year here]||Admissions|